dcgerard/hwep/README.md

     This function tests for random mating and estimates gametic frequencies given random mating.
 This function does not assume a model for meiosis.
 You should use `hwetetra()` for tetraploids.
--   `hwemom()`: Generalized method of moments inference for double reduction.
+-   `hweustat()`: U-statistic approach for equilibrium and double reduction.
 This function tests for equilibrium given double reduction rates and estimates these rates given equilibrium.
-You should use `hwetetra()` for tetraploids.
 -   `hwenodr()`: Implements a likelihood ratio test that tests for HWE in autopolyploids given no double reduction.